aaronxyliu/PTV/README.md

 const AUTO_DETECT = true;
 const AUTO_WAIT_TIME = 5;
 ```
-Under such setting, this tool will send a signal to start the detection after 5 seconds from web page is loaded.
-The detection time and result will be stored in two created html elements with IDs of `lib-detect-result` and `lib-detect-time` respectively.
+Under such setting, this tool will send a signal to start the detection after 5 seconds when web page is loaded.
+The detection time and result will be stored in two created html elements with IDs of `lib-detect-result` and `lib-detect-time`, respectively.
 4. Open Chrome, navigate to the `chrome://extensions/` site, click the "Pack extension" button to pack this repo, and name it "ldat.crx".

 [<img src="img/pack.png" width="500"/>](img/pack.png)
 <!-- ![example](img/pack.png) -->

 5. Prepare Selenium and Chrome driver.
 Detail steps refer to guides in [PTV-gen](https://github.com/aaronxyliu/Anonymous).
 6. Use following python code to open a web page and collect the detection result.
+Notice that the detection result is stored in JSON format.

 ``` python
 from selenium.webdriver.chrome.options import Options